Supreme Court rejects Republican attack on Biden victory

 In a brief order, the court said Texas does not have the legal right to sue those states because it “has not demonstrated a judicially cognizable interest in the manner in which another State conducts its elections.”

 Justices Samuel Alito and Clarence Thomas, who have said previously the court does not have the authority to turn away lawsuits between states, said they would have heard Texas' complaint.
-But they would not have done as Texas wanted pending resolution of the lawsuit, and set aside those four states' 62 electoral votes for Biden.
+But they would not have done as Texas wanted — setting aside those four states' 62 electoral votes for Biden — pending resolution of the lawsuit.

+Trump complained that “within a flash,” the lawsuit was “thrown out and gone, without even looking at the many reasons it was brought.
+A Rigged Election, fight on!”

 Three Trump appointees sit on the high court.
 In his push to get the most recent of his nominees, Justice Amy Coney Barrett, confirmed quickly, Trump said she would be needed for any post-election lawsuits.
 Barrett appears to have participated in both cases this week.
 None of the Trump appointees noted a dissent in either case.